jonathanchiong/street-level.github.io/_posts/2016-12-09-singapore-reits-which-sector-will-outperform-in-2017.md

 Singapore REITs ("S-REITs") offers high and stable dividend yields from exposure to the real estate sector (primarily in Singapore and Asia Pacific).
 It is the [highest yielding REIT market](http://www.straitstimes.com/business/companies-markets/singapore-reits-offer-highest-dividend-yields-among-developed-markets) among developed countries, yielding over 6% per annum on average.

 But not all S-REIT sectors are the same and careful selection of your exposure to the right sector can help you outperform the general S-REIT market.
-In this article, we provide a summary of our views on the key real estate fundamentals (i.e. rental growth, supply pipeline, potential threats, and valuation) across the various S-REIT sectors that has a primary exposure to Singapore real estate.
+In this article, we provide a summary of our views on the key real estate fundamentals (i.e. rental growth, supply pipeline, potential threats, and valuation) across the various S-REIT sectors that has a primary exposure to Singapore real estate. <!--more-->

 ### Retail